mlekstan/XSS-vulnerable-app/README.md

 A web application project vulnerable to XSS attacks, created for educational purposes.
 Users can attempt to perform the most common XSS and brute-force attacks.
 The main purpose of the app is to raise awareness about XSS and brute-force attack principles.
 Additionally, app provides user login and registration functionality.
 To see the application in action (video) you can use the link at the bottom of the file.

 ## Application sections
 Each section in the app is dedicated to a specific type of attack.
-Sections allow users to conduct attacks and also contain instructions on how to carry them out
+Sections allow users to conduct attacks and also contain instructions on how to carry them out.

 1. **Reflected XSS**
 2. **Stored XSS**